 - 2 tablespoons roast pine nuts or sesame seeds

-- Slice mushrooms into 3 or 4 slices lengthwise and place in the base of a large saucepan.
+Slice mushrooms into 3 or 4 slices lengthwise and place in the base of a large saucepan.
 Slice cabbage into ribbons about 1cm (1/2in) thick and make a layer of cabbage.
-Top with salmon, skin side up if it has skin.
+Top with salmon, skin side down if it has skin.

 NET CARBS: 19g/serve